Saks Fifth Avenue CEO: Department stores have failed customers. Here’s how to fix them

 Retail—including department stores—is worth saving.
 And, we will continue to live on by constantly evolving so we deliver on our promise of making it easy for customers to wear and experience the best.
 At the end of the day, this is what it is all about.

-Marc J. Metrick is President & CEO of Saks Fifth Avenue.
+Marc J. Metrick is president & CEO of Saks Fifth Avenue.